Despite having the fourth biggest population in the country, Toulouse has been often overlooked as a go-to destination until now.

-Saint Sernin Basilica is one of Toulouse’s most popular historical attractions and is the largest remaining building of Romanesque architecture in Europe.
+Saint Sernin Basilica stands among one of Toulouse’s most popular historical attractions.
+It is the largest remaining building of Romanesque architecture in Europe.
 If you’ve ever seen Toulouse advertised, St Sernin will likely be the main thumbnail or postcard photo.
 A UNESCO World Heritage Site both the exterior boasts a bell tower and spire, added in the 15th century.
 Inside, there is a crypt with Saint Saturnin’s remains, the Bust of Louis of Toulouse and the grand 19th-century Cavalle-Coll organ.

 The Musee Des Augustins is not something to miss in Toulouse as it’s home to art dating back to the Middle Ages up until recent times in the 20th century.
 From March until September it will also hold a temporary exhibit called ‘Toulouse in the Renaissance’ that will have on show fascinating paintings, sculptures, drawings, weapons, manuscripts and much more during the Renaissance period in the city.

 Aviation & Aerospace